vixen-engine/Raven/README.md

 - But it will be easy to distribute shaders or shader libraries (math and stuff).

+## Not supported compared to Roslyn

+- goto_statement
+- labeled_statement
+- lock_statement
+- throw_statement
+- try_statement
+- unsafe_statement
+- yield_statement
+- stack_alloc_array_creation_expression
+- throw_expression

+//    | function_pointer_type // TODO: not sure if this is possible to implement
+//    | 'ref' 'readonly'? type #RefType // TODO: not sure if this is possible to implement
+//    | scoped_type // TODO: same

 ## Usage

 As a CLI tool